AI Content Creation vs. Manual for Social Media Agencies

 About 80-85% of total content volume: the recurring posts, industry updates, product highlights, educational content, and platform-specific formatting.
 The remaining 15-20% that needs human involvement includes campaign concepts, thought leadership requiring original perspective, real-time cultural moments, and crisis response.

-Is AI content creation cheaper than hiring a content team?
+Is AI content production cheaper than hiring a content team?

 See it for yourself.
-Start your free trial: no credit card required.
+Start your free trial.
 Set up a client, generate a week of content, and compare it against what your team produces manually.
+Try it for 3 days • $0 today • Cancel anytime

 Apaya writes your posts, designs your graphics, and publishes everywhere — automatically.